 There are three structural problems with full Kelly:

 - Overestimated edge.
 Bettors are systematically optimistic about their win rate.
-Kelly compounds the optimism into oversized bets.
+Kelly compounds the optimism into oversized bets, especially when the pick involves a star name like Mahomes, Lamar Jackson, or Jalen Hurts.

 - Correlated bets.
 Kelly assumes independent wagers.
 Sunday NFL slates are not independent — weather, injuries, and correlated game flow link outcomes.